-The Foundation's journey and evolution began in 2002.
-Children needing complex facial surgeries were brought to the UK and treated, at a cost of between £50,000 and £1 million.
-Following an invitation to Vietnam, a compelling need was identified, and the Foundation began running medical missions there in 2008.
-In 2008.
+The Foundation's journey began in 2002.
+Children needing complex facial surgeries were brought to the UK and treated at a cost of between £50,000 and £1 million per child.
+Following an invitation to Vietnam, a compelling need was identified, and the Foundation began developing partnerships and running medical missions there in 2008.
 A bespoke multidisciplinary team of specialist medics from the Foundation's network was invited to operate jointly with Vietnamese medical teams on complex surgical cases.
-The development and refinement of this approach has continued and now involves collaborations between hospitals and medical teams in the United Kingdom, Canada, Australia and the United States.
+The development and refinement of this approach has continued and now involves year-round collaborations between hospitals in Vietnam and the United Kingdom, Canada, Australia and the United States.